 The scaphoid bone is one of the carpal bones in your hand around the area of your wrist.
 It is the most common carpal bone to break (fracture).
 A scaphoid fracture is usually caused by a fall on to an outstretched hand.
 Symptoms can include pain and swelling around the wrist.
 Diagnosis of a scaphoid fracture can sometimes be difficult, as not all show up on X-rays.
-Treatment is usually with a cast worn on your arm up to your elbow for 8 to 12 weeks.
+Treatment is usually with a cast worn on your arm up to your elbow for 6-12 weeks.
 Sometimes surgery is advised.
 Correct diagnosis and prompt treatment of a scaphoid fracture can help to reduce complications.

 Some anatomy around your wrist

 There are two bones in the part of the arm between the elbow and the wrist (the forearm).
 These bones are called the radius and the ulna.

 The radius is on the thumb side of the wrist and the ulna is on the little finger side.

 In the hand, there are eight small bones known as the carpal bones.
 They are arranged in two rows, one on top of the other.

 The proximal row is the row that is closest to the arm.
 In the proximal row are the scaphoid, lunate, triquetrum and pisiform bones.
 The distal row is the row below this nearest to the hand.
 In the distal row are the hamate, capitate, trapezoid and trapezium bones.

 The scaphoid bone is one of the largest of the carpal bones and is on the thumb side of the wrist.
 It looks a bit like a cashew nut and is roughly the same size.
 It links the two rows of carpal bones together and actually helps to stabilise them.
 The scaphoid bone and the lunate bone connect with the radius at the wrist joint.